-Note: this explanation applies only to adult polycystic disease; transmission of the childhood disease is quite different (click here for details of this disease).
-Furthermore, some people with PCKD do not seem to have a family history of the condition or to develop kidney failure, and the inheritance could be different in such cases.
+Note: this explanation applies only to ADPKD; transmission of the childhood disease is quite different (click here for details of this disease).
+Furthermore, some people with ADPKD do not seem to have a family history of the condition or to develop kidney failure, and the inheritance could be different in such cases.

-- If you have the polycystic gene, you get the disease.
-There are no hidden carriers, unlike some other inherited diseases;
+- If you have the polycystic gene, you will get the disease.
+There are no hidden carriers, unlike some other inherited diseases.

-- You have 2 copies of each gene and only one needs to be abnormal for you to have Polycystic Kidney Disease.
+- Although you have 2 copies of each gene and only one needs to be abnormal for you to have Polycystic Kidney Disease.
 If you have Polycystic Kidney Disease, you have one normal gene and abnormal gene.

-- If you have polycystic disease, one of your parents had polycystic disease, unless the abnormality in the genes started with you (in which case you have a “new mutation”).
+If you have polycystic disease, usually one of your parents had polycystic disease, unless the abnormality in the genes started with you (in which case you have a “new mutation”).

-- If you have polycystic disease, each of your brothers or sisters has a 50% chance of having polycystic disease.
+If you have polycystic disease, each of your brothers or sisters has a 50% chance of having polycystic disease.
 Men and women are equally affected.
-If someone is clear of the disease, they cannot pass it on to their children.
-If they are affected, the genetic rules are the same as for you.
+If a family member has the disease but you have been told you do not have the disease, it can’t be passed on to their children.

 Should a family member be screened for polycystic disease?